Palem1988/blocknetdx-utils/README.md

 - Random multi API sequences.
 - Ordered multi API sequences.

-# Difference between Single API sequences and unit tests.
+# Difference between Single API Sequences and Unit Tests.

 It's easy to think they are similar, but they do not work the same way.
 - Single API sequence tests use input parameters that are generated from random character classes.